swatikushwahaa/Sales-Profitabilty-Analysis/README.md

 **Page 1 — Is the business growing profitably?**

 The executive view.
-Opens with 5 KPI cards showing revenue, profit, margin, orders, and average order value — each with a year-over-year % change so the trend is visible immediately.
+Opens with 5 KPI cards showing revenue, profit, margin, orders, and average order value, each with a year-over-year % change so the trend is visible immediately.

 Three charts below answer the growth story:
-- A combo chart showing revenue climbing every year while the profit margin line quietly drops — the core tension of this entire project
+- A combo chart showing revenue climbing every year while the profit margin line quietly drops, the core tension of this entire project
 - A discount break-even chart showing exactly where orders start losing money (above 30% discount)
 - A monthly trend chart showing Q4 peaks in sales but collapses in margin every November and December